Hensonkk/Machine-Learning-NBA-MVP/README.md

+# Machine Learning the NBA Most Valuable Player Award
-# SMU Data Science Bootcamp Project #4
+*SMU Data Science Bootcamp Project #4*

-## Project Title:
+## Project Title
-A Machine Learning Model to Predict the Winner of the NBA Most Valuable Player Award
+**A Machine Learning Model to Predict the Winner of the NBA Most Valuable Player Award**

-## Team Members:
+## Team Members
 Devin Streeter, Sullivan Shave, Christopher Baker, KeyShawn Henson, and Jack Hayes

-## Project Description/Outline:
+## Project Description/Outline
 Utilizing the NBA MVP scoring system, historical NBA players statistics, and past NBA MVP winner results, we will aim to create a machine learning model that can predict the 2023-24 NBA MVP.

-## Research Questions:
+## Research Questions
 - What statistics have the most impact on MVP voting?
 - How does previous season performance affect current season MVP voting?
 - How confident should we be with the results of the model?